jlacube/queens-game/README.md

 ### Command Line Interface

-The project includes a command-line interface for easy experimentation:
+The project includes a command-line interface for easy experimentation with the Queens Game:

 ```bash
 python cli.py --help